Newspaper: Predecessors

+and the Fugger banking family systematised the distribution of information.

+Early development

-The first mechanical, movable type printing that allowed the mass production of printed books was invented by Johann Gutenberg around 1450.
+The first mechanical, movable type printing that allowed the mass production of printed material was invented by Johann Gutenberg around 1450.
 In the 50 years after Gutenberg started printing, an estimated 500,000 books were in circulation, printed on about 1,000 presses across the continent.
 Gutenberg's invention was a simple device, but it launched a revolution marked by repeated advances in technology and, as a result, a popularization of the ideals of liberty and freedom of information exchange.

 The emergence of the new media in the 17th century has to be seen in close connection with the spread of the printing press from which the publishing press derives its name.
 The German-language Relation aller Fürnemmen und gedenckwürdigen Historien, printed from 1605 onwards by Johann Carolus in Strasbourg in the Holy Roman Empire of the German Nation, is often recognized as the first newspaper.
 The second newspaper, the German Avisa, was published from 1609 in Wolfenbüttel.
 Both newspapers distinguished themselves from other printed material by being published on a regular basis.
 They reported on a variety of current events to a broad public audience.
+For distribution, regular, printed news summaries leveraged off the "extension of the system of 'posts' whereby the imperial couriers were permitted to carry letters for individuals.
+The beginnings of that extension of the system cannot be documented before the middle of the sixteenth century, and occur first in Austria and Germany.
+From which it followed that the earliest dated, and numbered, publication of news [occurred] in Central and West Europe."

 Within a few decades, newspapers could be found in all the major cities of Europe, from Venice to London.